httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~
 {: title="Partial response with both Content-Digest and Representation-Digest"}

-In the response message above, we note that
+In the response message above, note that the
+`Representation-Digest` and `Content-Digests` are different.
-the `Representation-Digest` field-value is calculated across the entire JSON object
+The `Representation-Digest` field-value is calculated across the entire JSON object
-`{"hello": "world"}`, and the field will be
+`{"hello": "world"}`, and the field is

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792